-They also produce some light cotton clothing, which is very fresh and easy to take care.
+They also produce some light cotton clothing, which is very fresh and easy to take care of.

-The weaving of mayan hammocks also originated in the Yucatan Peninsula due to the hot and humid climate, as by hanging them up on an outside terrace give people the possibility to sleep in them more comfortably in the fresh evening breeze.
+The weaving of Mayan hammocks also originated in the Yucatan Peninsula due to the hot and humid climate, as hanging them up on an outside terrace gives people the possibility to sleep in them more comfortably in the fresh evening breeze.

 You will find the fantastic weavings at all the main plazas and handicraft markets, and the Mayans bring their merchandise from all over the different regions to the cities.

-Especially in Chiapas you will find the most incredible color combinations in weavings, which you might think they were hard to match, and yet they are sensational.
+Especially in Chiapas, you will find the most incredible color combinations in weavings, which you might think were hard to match, and yet they are sensational.

 In the village of Zinacantan, Chiapas, for example, women embroider their materials with big sunflowers.

-In each of the villages the Mayan women wear their own and distinctive woven clothing, which consists mainly in a long skirt, a blouse and a kind of woven belt.
+In each of the villages, the Mayan women wear their own distinctive woven clothing, which consists mainly of a long skirt, a blouse, and a kind of woven belt.
 The outfits are different in color, depending on the respective Mayan indigenous group.

 Mayan weaving is made with exceptional skill and inspiration, and you too will find it hard to resist buying one of these beautiful items.